RichKMLS/RichKMLS/README.md

 # Hi, I'm 'originates' aka Rich K 👋

 I'm a Technical Specialist with extensive experience in creating automation and AI solutions.
-I enjoy tackling complex problems with innovative approaches and I'm passionate about using technology to improve lives.
+I enjoy tackling complex problems with innovative approaches and I'm passionate about using technology and data to improve lives.

 ## 🚀 Skills and Tools